bitovi/academy/src/program-management-with-jira/program-management.md

 <a href="https://www.bitovi.com/events/program-management-webinar">
 <div>Upcoming Event</div>
 <div>
-On Thursday, September 28 at 10AM CT, attend a free 4-hour overview of the techniques in this training. <br/>
+On Thursday, January 11 at 10AM CT, attend a free 4-hour hands-on of some of the techniques in this training. <br/>
 <span>Register here.</span>
 </div>
 <img src="../static/img/program-management-with-jira/home/training-thumbnail.png"/>